rwaldron/tc39-notes/es7/2016-05/may-24.md

 YK: 128 frames not sufficient

-MS: arbitrary chosen constant, can be changed. no imlementor wants shadowchicken on all the time due to overheads.
+MS: arbitrary chosen constant, can be changed. no implementor wants shadowchicken on all the time due to overheads.

 MM: Regarding Error.stack and telemetry, the only thing relevant is the program counter.
 If you had a 128 cycle buffer with just the PC in it, it may have little overhead.
 Depending on the detail of Error.stack